Megantereon: Predatory behavior

+Ecology

 Isotopic analysis of Megantereon (assigned in these studies to M. whitei) from the Venta Micena locality in southeast Spain dating to the Early Pleistocene, around 1.6 million years ago, suggests that at this locality Megantereon hunted large, mainly forest-associated ungulates, including the equine Equus altidens, the muskox-relative Soergelia, and the giant deer Praemegaceros, probably ambushing prey at the border between forest and savannah.
 It overlapped in diet somewhat with the "European jaguar" Panthera gombaszogensis with which shared its forested habitat, while the larger sabertooth Homotherium latidens and the pack hunting canine Xenocyon lycaonoides are thought to have inhabited more open habitats.
 Other animals found at the site include the "southern mammoth" Mammuthus meridionalis, and the large hippo Hippopotamus antiquus.

-A 2023 isotope study of fossils found in the Turkana Basin in Kenya, suggested that M. whitei preyed on animals with a mean mass of 72 kg; this would have likely included the antelopes Aepyceros, Antidorcas recki, Megalotragus, Kobus sigmoidalis and Tragelaphus, the swines Kolpochoerus limnetes and Metridiochoerus andrewsi, and the three-toed equine Eurygnathohippus ethiopicum.
-Its diet was suggested to have overlapped with that of the contemporary hyena Crocuta ultra.
+Within the Senéze locality of France, M. cultridens coexisted with primates such as Paradolichopithecus arvernensis and Macaca sylvanus, the proboscidean Mammuthus meridionalis, the equine Equus and the large rhino Stephanorhinus etruscus, the suid Sus strozzii, cervids such as Croizetoceros ramosus, Metacervocerus philisi, Eucladoceros ctenoides, and Libralces gallicus, bovids such as Gazellospira torticornis, Megalovis latifrons, Gallogoral meneghinii, Pliotragus ardeus, and Leptobos furtivus, and carnivorans present included felids such as Acinonyx pardinensis and Homotherium, canids such as Canis senezensis, Vulpes alopecoides, Nyctereutes megamastoides, hyenas such as Pliocrocuta perrieri and Chasmaporthetes lunenesis, and the ursid Ursus etruscus.